kallookoo/lamp/README.md

 ## Configurations

-Copy [config/templates/lamp.bash](config/templates/lamp.bash) file to `config/lamp.bash` and edit for customize installation.
+Copy `config/templates/lamp.bash` file to `config/lamp.bash` and edit for customize the installation.

-Optionally copy [config/templates/config.inc.lamp.php](config/templates/config.inc.lamp.php) to `config/config.inc.lamp.php` and edit for customize the phpMyAdmin.
+Optionally copy `config/templates/config.inc.lamp.php` to `config/config.inc.lamp.php` and edit for customize the phpMyAdmin.

 ## Installation

-Run the `[install](install)` with root user or sudo.
-Example: `sudo ./install`
+Run the `./install` with root user or sudo.

 ## Commands